Secured Credit Card vs. Prepaid Credit Card: What’s The Difference?

 Pros

-• Higher chances of approval.
-One of the biggest benefits of a secured credit card is that it’s much easier to get approved versus a traditional unsecured card.
-That means you don’t necessarily need a very high income or credit score to get approved.
+• Easier To Get Approved For: One of the most significant benefits of a secured credit card is that it’s much easier to get approved for than a traditional unsecured card.
+That means you don’t necessarily need a high income or credit score to get approved.
 In fact, you can get approved even with poor credit.
 Moreover, you can get approval within a few minutes of applying.

-• Build credit.
-A secured credit card is an ideal financial tool to use to build a credit profile from the ground up.
-Since a lack of credit history makes it nearly impossible to get an unsecured card, you can opt for a secured card instead, and every timely payment you make will go towards building a healthy credit score
+• Helps Build Credit: A secured credit card is an ideal financial tool for rebuilding or establishing your credit profile.
+Since a lack of credit history makes it nearly impossible to get an unsecured card, you can opt for a secured card instead, and every timely payment you make will go towards building a healthy credit score.

-• Cash back perks (with some cards).
-There are a few secured credit cards that come with a rewards system, which means you can earn points with every dollar you spend using your card.
+• Cash Back Perks (With Some Cards): There are a few secured credit cards that offer a rewards system, which means you can earn points with every dollar you spend using your card.
 You can then redeem these points for purchases, including at retailers, gas stations, grocery stores, and for travel.

 Cons

-• Not as many perks as unsecured cards.
-While you may be able to find a secured credit card that allows you to earn cash back rewards, that’s pretty much where the perks end.
-Regular unsecured credit cards offer plenty more benefits, including a variety of travel plans and VIP experiences, among others.
+• Not As Many Perks As Unsecured Cards: While you may be able to find a secured credit card that allows you to earn cash back rewards, that’s pretty much where the perks end.
+Regular unsecured credit cards offer plenty more benefits, including a variety of travel perks and insurance benefits, among others.

-• Requires a security deposit.
-A secured credit card requires that you make an upfront deposit into your account before you can start using it.
+• Requires A Security Deposit: A secured credit card requires an upfront deposit into your account before you can start using it.
 That means you’ll need to have access to these funds from the get-go rather than spending money you don’t have, which is the case with an unsecured card.
 Essentially, you can only spend money you already have.
 And while this may be a drawback, it can also be considered a benefit because it will prevent you from getting into credit card debt.

-• Credit limit is equal to the security deposit.
-If you have limited funds, your credit limit on your secured card will be equally restricted.
+• Credit Limit Equals The Security Deposit: If you have limited funds, your credit limit on your secured card will be equally restricted.
 That’s because the security deposit required is typically equivalent to the credit limit that you cannot exceed.

-A prepaid credit card might sound a little like a secured credit card because it involves loading it with a certain amount of funds.
-This amount, in turn, cannot be exceeded.
-You’re only able to spend up to the specific amount added to the card.
+A prepaid credit card is pre-loaded with a certain amount of funds.
+This amount, in turn, cannot be exceeded, which means you’re only able to spend up to the specific amount added to the card.
+It’s similar to a debit card.

 Every purchase you make will be deducted from the amount you’ve loaded onto the card.
 Once you’ve spent the entire amount and the balance is at zero, there’s nothing left on the card to spend.

-Where prepaid credit cards differ from secured credit cards, however, is the fact that the former involves no interest payments on outstanding balances or monthly bills to pay.
+Prepaid cards come with no interest on outstanding balances or monthly bills.
 That’s because you’re not borrowing any money from a credit card issuer, so there’s no interest to be paid to anyone.
-Many people may think that a prepaid credit card is a credit card, but it isn’t, mainly because of the reason we’ll discuss next.

 Prepaid Credit Card Pros And Cons